vbrh-immalle/faq/curriculum.md

 **CodeCombat.com**

-Although CodeCombat.com is a major pillar of our program, using the `loop:` construct, which they added to simplify the concept of `while True:`, has always annoyed me.
+Although CodeCombat.com is a *major* pillar of our program and we strongly recommend it, using the `loop:` construct, which they added to simplify the concept of `while True:`, has always annoyed me.
 I suggest starting with the loop the way Python really uses it and telling them what it does right away.

 **Code.org**